 The Community Planning program at Auburn University is a professionally oriented master's degree program that focuses on the skills that professional planners need for practice in an interactive and interdisciplinary environment.
 The centerpiece of the program is the opportunity for students and faculty to engage with underserved communities throughout Alabama and the Southeast through outreach, teaching, and engaged research.
 Through working on these projects, students learn to help diverse and complex communities create and implement plans that improve and protect their quality-of-life, culture, resource base, built environment, natural environment, and economic vitality.
+Students also have the opportunity to participate in the MCP program’s Alabama City Year program, which provides real-life, practical experience in nearly every class for an actual client in the Southeast.

 The Master of Community Planning (MCP) program's strategic plan centers on the following five objectives: